 Therefore, we can say that the food handling courses given by specialized training entities, with a continuous and solid trajectory, are considered as high risk food handling courses.

-If in a direct or indirect way, one is in contact with food at any time during its cycle, from the production of raw material to its arrival at the consumer, one must have the certificate of having received specific training on food handling, that is, the food handler's card or certificate.
+If in a direct or indirect way, one is in contact with food at any time during its cycle, from the production of raw material to its arrival at the consumer, one must have the certification of having received specific training on food handling, that is, the food hygiene and safety certificate.

 All those who use everything from tools and utensils, plant protection, treatment and feeding of livestock, transport, housing, agricultural production, to the marketing of packaged or unpackaged food, processed or unprocessed, including all intermediate handling, processing, packaging, preservation, supply and transport processes, must have received specific training and must be able to demonstrate this through the necessary certification.

-To obtain a food handler's card or certificate, you must take a specific course and pass a test of achievement.
+In order to obtain a Food Hygiene Certificate, you must take a specific course and pass a test of achievement.
 So, we can say that yes, it is mandatory.

-What is the purpose of the food handler certificate?
+What is the purpose of the food hygiene certificate?

 Food is susceptible to contamination in the handling process, from the production of raw materials such as meat, vegetables, fruits and others to their processing, packaging, transport, cooking, service, etc. Hence the importance of minimising the risks of direct, indirect and cross contamination throughout the food chain.